meeshkan/beginners-guide-to-property-based-testing/ARTICLE.md

 ## Introduction to property-based testing

 When we think about the limitations of example-based testing, many questions come to mind.
-What if we want to test hundreds (or millions) of test cases?
+What if we want to test hundreds of cases?
 Or possibly ones we could never dream of coming up with ourselves?

 **Property-based testing** is a different approach here to help with that.
 With property-based testing, you don't generate the exact values manually.
 Instead, that is done by a computer automatically.